JLESC/jlesc.github.io/_projects/reconf_distr_storage.md

 co-deployed with HPC-applications, designed a rescaling mechanism able to meet these requirements, and implemented it.

+## Results for 2019/2020

+We developed PufferScale, a rescaling scheduler that aims to be integrated within Mochi microservices {% cite Dorier2018Methodology --file external/reconf_distr_storage.bib %}.
+Pufferscale was demonstrated with a set of microservice representative of a storage system designed for High Energy Physics applications, and evaluated on Grid'5000.
+This work led to a paper accepted for publication at IEEE/ACM CCgrid 2020 {% cite Cheriere2020Pufferscale --file jlesc.bib %}.

+Additionally, theoretical work on quantifying rescaling performance was accepted for publication in the Elsevier JPDC journal in early 2020 {% cite Cheriere2020HowFast --file jlesc.bib %}.

 ## Visits and meetings

 Nathanael Cheriere visited Argonne National laboratory from September to December 2018